AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

 .. note::
-   AequilibraE has had efficient multi-threaded All-or-Nothing (AoN) assignment for a while, but since the Method-of-Successive-Averages, Frank-Wolfe, Conjugate-Frank-Wolfe and Biconjugate-Frank-Wolfe are new in the software, it should take some time for these implementations to reach full maturity.
+   AequilibraE has had efficient multi-threaded All-or-Nothing (AoN) assignment for a while, but since the Method of Successive Averages, Frank-Wolfe, Conjugate-Frank-Wolfe, and Biconjugate-Frank-Wolfe are new in the software, it should take some time for these implementations to reach full maturity.

 Performing traffic assignment
 -----------------------------

-For a comprehensive use case for the traffic assignment module, please see the :ref:`comprehensive_traffic_assignment_case` section of the use cases page.
+For a comprehensive use case for the traffic assignment module, please see the application in :ref:`this example <example_usage_forecasting>`.

 Traffic Assignment Class
 ~~~~~~~~~~~~~~~~~~~~~~~~